 This is the most severe form and despite the interventions offered is always fatal.
 Some mothers may notice reduced fetal movement during the last trimester, but most children appear normal at birth before loss of movement in their limbs is noticed.
-Most symptoms appear before six months of age, though the earlier SMA is diagnosed the more severe the situation and the prognosis for the child.
+Most symptoms appear before six months of age, though the earlier Spinal Muscular Atrophy Association of Australia is diagnosed the more severe the situation and the prognosis for the child.
 Key features include:

 - Poor head control or loss of head control since birth.

 - Difficulties swallowing and chewing.